0xmmo/folder-explode/README.md

 Tested on Windows 8 only.

 ###How it works?
-When you run the install.bat file, a registry command key is created under
+When you run the install.bat file, a registry key is created under
 >HKEY\_CLASSES\_ROOT/Folder/shell/Explode/command

-with the value
+with a default string value of this command
 >``` cmd.exe /s /k xcopy /w /e /h /-y "%V" "%W" &  rmdir /s "%V" & exit ```

 which is invoked when the context menu option is clicked.